 High season is Memorial Day to Labor Day.
 Reservations are highly recommended.
 Fall foliage is also a great time to go.
 There are many different events happening during the year.
 Autumn shoulder season is Sept 19 to Nov 13.
 Tip: From the end of May to June 15th, rates are generally cheaper and there are fewer crowds.

-Ogunquit has several ATM's and two Banks (Key, & Kennebunk Savings, next to Ogunquit Beach Inn).
+Ogunquit has several ATM's and three Banks (Bangor Savings, Key, & Kennebunk Savings, next to Ogunquit Beach Inn).
 Most restaurants take debit and credit cards.
 All banks will convert Canadian currency.
 Kennebunk Savings usually has the best rates for foreign exchanges.

 There is also an ATM at the Police Station at 20 Cottage Street.
 ATM is open 24/7